 GMT offers this service for simulation in the area of plastic forming.
 The tools are also taken into account with regard to the forming process.
 Other metal forming processes can be mapped using FEM simulation.
 Feel free to contact us!

 Why is accurate, reliable forming simulation important?

-By using exact, realistic FEM simulation, processes can be configured - without causing additional costs for tests.
-Therefore, reliable mapping of your process chain by FEM simulation is crucial.
+Accurate, realistic FEM simulation enables the configuration of processes without incurring additional costs for tests.
+Therefore, reliable mapping of your process chain through FEM simulation is crucial.